jtwool/superdead-rules/src/2_characters.md

 As you adventure, you will suffer from the stresses of the end of the world.
 Each time you incur a point of stress, you must make a __courage save__.
 If you fail, you have __cracked__.

+If you have more than four points of stress, you are __burdened__.
+At your game masters discretion——and especially during the most important moments——the burdens of your stress catch up to you, making tasks **hard**.

 When you crack, everything you do becomes **hard**.
-If you have cracked and have more than four points of stress, everything you do is __very hard__; If you have cracked with more than eight points of stress, everything you do is __extremely hard__.
+If you have cracked and you are **burdened**, everything you do is __very hard__; If you have cracked and you have more than eight points of stress, everything you do is __extremely hard__.

 | Stress | Difficulty | Modifier |
 | :-: | :-: | :-: |